charlesyamamura/mkt-predict/README.md

 # Neural Network Regression Model with TensorFlow/Keras

 A new product forecasting method integrating industry domain knowledge and an artificial neural network model.
-Industry expertise and feature engineering was used to meticulously craft the model, precluding the need for a large dataset.
+Industry expertise and feature engineering was used to meticulously to carefully craft the model, precluding the need for a large dataset.
 This repository contains a neural network implementation for a regression task, built using TensorFlow/Keras and scikit-learn.
 The model is designed to predict a continuous target variable based on engineered features extracted from an Excel dataset.
 It includes data normalization, training-validation-testing split, model training, evaluation, and performance visualization.

 ## 🧠 Model Summary